tpeene/Python/README.md

 # Python
-This repository will contain tutorial python scripts
+This repository will contain tutorial python scripts.

+You can find more about Python [here](https://www.python.org/)